IMPACT / DATA & ACHIEVEMENTS

 RMI's programs generate direct, measurable impact in mica-producing areas of India and Madagascar, where poverty, informal mining, and limited access to services heighten risks for workers and children.

-Focus on our standards’ impact
+Focus on the impact of our standards

 RMI promotes responsible sourcing and accountability throughout the mica value chain.
 By implementing workplace standards and verification systems at mica processing sites and mines, members ensure safe, responsible and transparent operations.
 In 2022, RMI developed and introduced the Global Workplace Standard for Mica Processors which includes training modules and guidelines for third-party auditors.
 The standard may be used by both RMI member processors and non-members.
 In 2025, RMI released the Mica CRAFT Code, developed in partnership with the Alliance for Responsible Mining (ARM), and designed specifically for artisanal and small-scale mica mining (ASM) operations.
-A third voluntary standard entitled the Global Workplace Standard for Small & Semi-Mechanized Mica Mines is expected to be released in 2026.
+A third voluntary standard entitled the Global Workplace Standard for Small to Medium Semi-Mechanized Mica Mines is expected to be released in 2026.

-The Global Workplace Standard for Mica Processors in numbers:
+The Global Workplace Standard for Mica Processors in numbers

-The standard has been in use with processors in India since 2022 and in Madagascar since in 2025, the first full year in which RMI was engaged there.
+The standard has been in use with processors in India since 2022 and in Madagascar since 2025, the first full year in which RMI was engaged there.

 • 14 auditors in 3 auditing agencies trained, including 11 for India and 3 for Madagascar